Bryant & May was the largest matchstick manufacturer in Britain. Today it remains a leading premium brand of matches.

 A staff canteen was opened in 1901.

-Bryant & May acquired the Diamond Match Company in a reverse takeover in 1901.
-Diamond had seriously dented Bryant & May’s market share due to its use of the superior Beecher match-making machine.
-The takeover gave Bryant & May the rights to the Swan Vesta brand of matches, and a large factory in Litherland, Liverpool.
+The Diamond Match Company of Liverpool, with its Beecher match-making machine, could manufacture matches at half the cost of the rival Bryant & May product.
+In order to avoid a costly trade war, Bryant & May acquired the Diamond Match Company for £480,000 in a reverse takeover in 1901.
+The acquisition gave Bryant & May the rights to the Swan Vesta brand of matches, and a large factory in Litherland, Liverpool.

 The number employed at the Bow factory was subject to fluctuations, but a rough average of 1,600 were employed in 1905, mostly young women.